Gauravkashyap043/Quora-project/README.md

 <h4>Quora is a place to gain and share knowledge</h4>. <br>It is a platform to ask question and connect with people who contribute unique insights and quality answers.<br>

 # Contributors
-1. Abhishek Satpute.
-2. Haleema Zehera.
-3. Gaurav Kashyap.
+1. Gaurav Kashyap.
-4. Rajkumar Yadav.
+2. Rajkumar Yadav.
-5. Tarun Rakhunde.<br><br>
+<br><br>
-These is a collaborative project of 5 team members buid in 6 days.
+These is a collaborative project of 2 team members buid in 6 days.

 # Tech Stack  used
 - CSS